Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 Old Bonegrinder is largely as described in <span class="citation">Chapter 6: Old Bonegrinder (p.
 125)</span>.
 However, there are no ravens at or near the windmill.
 Additionally, Freek is named Fyodor instead, and both he and Myrtle are the children of the Barovian refugee Franz.
 Finally, the millstone in <span class="citation">O2.
 Bone Mill (p.
 127)</span> bears a stone keyhole on one side, and contains a compartment that holds the hags' contract.

-If [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] is present as the players approach the windmill, she first gathers the players, [[Non-Player Characters#Victor Vallakovich|Victor]], and the four **cult fanatics** in a darkened copse of trees beside the Old Svalich Road to assemble a plan of attack.
+If [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] is present as the players approach the windmill, she first gathers the players, [[Personnages Non-Joueurs#Victor Vallakovich|Victor]], and the four **cult fanatics** in a darkened copse of trees beside the Old Svalich Road to assemble a plan of attack.

 Lady Wachter then attempts to confirm the following details: